Taxation 101

 Excise taxes are levied on a specific commodity or activity in addition to a general consumption tax, and they account for a very tiny and volatile portion of total tax receipts.
 Excise taxes on things like cigarettes, alcohol, soda, gasoline,

-In the United States, property taxes, which are generally assessed on moveable assets like land and buildings, are a crucial source of funding for state and municipal governments.
-In the United States, property taxes account for more than 30% of
+In the United States, property taxes, which are generally assessed on immovable assets like land and buildings.
+They are a crucial source of funding for state and municipal governments.
+In the United States, property taxes account for more than 30%

 Tangible Personal Property (TPP) Taxes